 The design team consists of David Dagault, Luc Armant, Fred Pieri, Russell Ogden, Honorin Hamard, Emilia Plak and Alex Mateos.

 Dav has a wealth of experience in competition flying, XC, XAlps and paraglider design.
 Luc, a dedicated XC and competition addict has a background in naval architecture.
 Fred, our resident geek is a mathematician, mechanical engineer and vol Biv specialist.
 Russ is a competition pilot and test pilot with 1000s of hours testing experience.
 Honorin has been flying since he was 13, naturally talented, he has already become world champion.
 Between them, they bring a wealth of knowledge, ideas and experience and work closely together in the design and testing process.

 Former female World champion, Emilia Plak manages the paramotor department, she is helped by Alex Mateos.
-As two of the world's finest pilots holding World, European and French Paramotoring champion titles between them, they offer valuable advice and feedback throughout the development process, helping to produce the perfect blend of safety, speed and performance.
+As two of the finest pilots in the world holding World, European and French Paramotoring champion titles between them, they offer valuable advice and feedback throughout the development process, helping to produce the perfect blend of safety, speed and performance.

 Mike Cavanagh is the boss and multiple winner of the UK XC league, when not out flying he generally keeps control of the mayhem.
+Promotion and team pilots are organised by BASE jumping legend and mini wing specialist Matt Gerdes.
+He works closely with graphic designer Loren Cox.
+Loren is a keen pilot from Salt Lake city, USA.
 Back in the office Karine Marconi, Chloe Vila and Isabelle Martinez run the show.
 These wonderful ladies look after the ordering system, the dealers, the design team and the general day to day running of the company - without them it would be chaos.

-Our own manufacturing facility in Vietnam is headed up by Dr Dave Pilkington who works relentlessly manufacturing gliders and producing prototypes as well as researching materials and manufacturing processes for our future products.
-He is backed up by a superb team managed by Khanh and Phong with over 1000 production staff.
+Our manufacturing facility in Vietnam is headed up by Dr Dave Pilkington who works relentlessly manufacturing gliders and producing prototypes as well as researching materials and manufacturing processes for our future products.
+He is backed up by a superb team managed by Khanh and Phong with over 700 production staff.

-YOUR SIROCCO 3
+YOUR SIROCCO 2